AirGrid/docs/docs/privacy.md

 #### In which geographies are AirGrid servers located?

-We route traffic from users to servers located in EU or NA depenging on where the request originates from.
+We route traffic from users to servers located in EU or NA depending on where the request originates from.
 However all data is stored in the EU after the request has been processed.
+UK users are routed to servers located in the EU.

 #### Does AirGrid rely on legitimate interest?